johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Setting up the rest of our foreign keys
 - Generate a migration for foreign keys in our reservation table `soda generate fizz CreateFKForRoomRestricionsTable`
+### Adding Indices & Exercise
+- Generate a migration for unique email field in our users table `soda generate fizz CreateUniqueIndexForUsersTable`
+- Generate a migration for indices in our room_restrictions table `soda generate fizz CreateIndicesOnRoomRestrictionsTable`